Market your event

 Showing your personality – and using good quality images and simple online tools to produce nice looking posts – is how you master social media and market to people in the process.

 People expect to see good quality visually appealing adverts, videos, images and content on the web and on social media.
+Check out our editable social media graphics to promote your library using the eye-catching Libraries Week branding.

 If you don’t have a library of relevant, good quality images to use in your marketing, there are plenty places where you can find great photos and visuals that you can use under a creative commons license.
 You can try these: